Temp – temper – tempering – tempera – temperature…

 Not counting the Mediterranean region, the interior of continental Europe is less or much less prone to forest fire hazards than many other parts of the temperate zone or the subtropics, including California and the eucalyptus forests of Australia.
 This means safer investment in reforestation projects for those engaged in carbon trading.

-The reforestation to do list is short and simple: first, do a little restoration work with passion, and secondly, step back, waiting with passion.Roland Magyar, Sustainable Life Designer
+The reforestation to-do list is short and simple: first, do a little restoration work with passion, and secondly, step back, waiting with passion.Roland Magyar, Sustainable Lifestyle Designer

 Tropics, the poverty-stricken and frequent natural catastrophe-ridden parts of the world always do and, justly, always will constitute a great subject of international attention and support from investment capital concerned with nature restoration.